-The Cricetulus griseus or Chinese Hamster is also part of the dwarf hamster family.
+The Cricetulus griseus or Chinese Hamster is not technically a dwarf hamster, but they’re very tiny.
 They have slightly longer tails and longer, thinner bodies.
 In addition, they can have 3 different kinds of color mutations!

 They can not live together, as they will become aggressive if they’re kept in a cage with another hamster.

 Hamsters are solitary in nature, they do not get lonely when they’re kept alone, unlike some other pets.
 It’s not necessary to keep more than one in a cage.